-Before we dive too deep into our first run with the final hardware, however, keep the following information in mind: The Oculus Touch controllers will retail for $199 (£189/around AU$265) and will go on sale on December 6.
+Before we dive too deep into the pros and cons of Oculus’s final motion controller hardware, however, keep the following information in mind: The Oculus Touch will retail for $199 (£189 or around AU$265) when it goes on sale on December 6.

 If that $199 price sounds like a lot, it's because each controller package will also include two games, VR Sports Challenge and the Unspoken, as well as a second sensor to go alongside the first that’s required for the headset.